Jamesb13579/my-tasty-eats/README.md

 *   Navigation Bar
     * The navigation bar is likewise located in the header.
-For larger screens, this is typically found in the top left corner.
+For larger screens, this is found in the top left corner.
 The bar contains links to different parts of the website.

     * When screen size drops below set amount the navigation bar changes to a toggle menu.